nielsbaloe/vertxui/README.md

 	body.ul(Stream.of("apple","a").filter(a->a.length()>2).map(t -> new Li("aClass",t)));

-The TodoMvc and MvcBootstrap examples contain bigger structures with ViewOn and ViewOnBoth.

-For more information on Fluent, please take a look at the examples, especially the MVC-bootstrap and todoMVC examples; these are quite big.
+For more information on Fluent, please take a look at the examples, especially [todoMVC](https://github.com/nielsbaloe/vertxui/tree/master/vertxui-todomvc/src/main/java/live/connector/vertxui/samples/client/todomvc) or [mvcBootstrap](https://github.com/nielsbaloe/vertxui/tree/master/vertxui-examples/src/main/java/live/connector/vertxui/samples/client/mvcBootstrap); these are quite big.
 Here was chosen for a typical and quite convenient store/model/view/controller setup, but of course you are free to choose your own way.
-Although the examples might be a better starting point, you can also take a look at the wiki (https://github.com/nielsbaloe/vertxui/wiki ) for a bit more low-level explanation on Fluent.
+Although checking out and running all examples might be the best starting point, you can also take a look at the wiki (https://github.com/nielsbaloe/vertxui/wiki ) for a bit more low-level explanation on Fluent.

 ### jUnit

-Because Fluent HTML has a Virtual DOM, you can also 'abuse' it to run jUnit testcases without firing up a browser.
+Because Fluent HTML has a Virtual DOM, you can also 'abuse' it to run jUnit front-end tests without firing up a browser.
 Now that is really fast.

 	@Test
 	public void test() {